-While the Black Panthers called Fred Hampton's death a murder and the evidence proved them right, Chicago police insisted he had been killed while firing on them during a shootout.
+While the Black Panthers called Fred Hampton's death a murder and the evidence proved them right, Chicago police insisted he was killed after firing on them during a shootout.

 But the early obfuscation of the Chicago Police was only the tip of the iceberg.
 Fred Hampton’s death was much, much more than a sloppy raid.
 In fact, it was murder made possible by a long-brewing conspiracy.